2024 Flatiron Research Fellow Opportunities

 Astronomical Data:

-• The CCA is involved in SDSS-V and the Terra Hunting Experiment.
+• The CCA is involved in SDSS-V and also the Terra Hunting Experiment.
 These are precision spectroscopy projects taking large numbers of spectra of stars.
-Thus, we have interests in all aspects of stellar spectroscopy from calibration and extraction of data to determination of stellar parameters and abundances to mitigation of noise sources in radial-velocity measurements.
+Thus we have interests in all aspects of stellar spectroscopy from calibration and extraction of data to determination of stellar parameters and abundances to mitigation of noise sources in radial-velocity measurements.
 We also have interests in population-level inferences from stellar abundances and radial-velocity surveys.

-• Contact Person: Megan Bedell, [email protected]
+• Contact Person: Megan Bedell [email protected]

 Machine Learning X Astrophysics:

-• Scientific machine learning: Development and application of modern deep learning methods with the goals of advancing scientific knowledge in the area of astrophysics.
+• Scientific Machine Learning: development and application of modern deep learning methods with the goals of advancing scientific knowledge in the area of astrophysics.

-• Contact Person: Shirley Ho, [email protected]
+• Contact Person: Francois Lanusse [email protected]; Shirley Ho [email protected]

 Cosmology + Astroparticle Physics:

-• Large scale structure: Science enabled by current/upcoming large-scale structure surveys such as Euclid/Roman.
+• Large Scale Structure: Science enabled by current/upcoming large-scale structure surveys such as Euclid/Roman

-• Data analysis: Development of novel statistical, machine learning tools in cosmology data analysis and simulations.
+• Data Analysis: Development of novel statistical, machine learning tools in cosmology data analysis and simulations

-• Particle astrophysics: Probing and charting out beyond-the-Standard-Model physics observable in current and future astronomical data sets.
+• Particle Astrophysics: Probing and charting out beyond-the-Standard-Model physics observable in current and future astronomical data sets.

 The Nearby Universe: